 Mourinho has adapted his 4-3-3 system into a 4-2-3-1 for Tottenham

 The 2020 set of instructions has numerous supporters.
 Mourinho tactics in FM or FIFA are dissected at length online.
 At the core of them is Tottenham’s choice of passing.
-The team sits deep, with long passes thrown towards the wingers or lone striker.
-Their success usually hinges on the height of the oppositions’ defense line.
+The team sits deep, with long passes thrown towards the wingers or the lone striker.
+Their success normally hinges on the height of the oppositions’ defense line.